Return to Work

 Speaking with a professional who recognised my ability, skills and potential gave me a lot of confidence.
 And having guidance on how to answer key questions in interviews was very useful.
 The mentoring sessions have reconnected me with the person I was before my career break.”– Shabana, parent returner, Manchester

 Looking to return to work?
 We’re here to help.

 Planning your return from a career break can be daunting.
-It’s easy to overestimate changes in the workplace.
-To underestimate the value of hard-earned experience.
-And to ignore the skills we gain from our responsibilities beyond work.
+It’s easy to underestimate the value of hard-earned experience and to ignore the skills we gain from our responsibilities beyond work.

-That’s why access to the right practical advice and encouragement can make such a difference.
-And that’s why we’re here – our Steps Ahead programme connects you with a mentor who’ll work with you online, step by step, for up to 22 weeks.
+That’s why access to the right practical advice and encouragement can make such a difference – that’s why we’re here.
+Our mentoring programme connects you with a volunteer HR professional who’ll work with you online, step-by-step for up to 6-months.

 Our mentors are experts in people and work, willing to volunteer their time, experience and enthusiasm.
-They come from multiple industries and sectors.
-They know what employers are looking for.
-They know how recruitment works.
+Coming from multiple industries and sectors, they know what employers are looking for and how recruitment works.
 And they know how to boost your confidence, ask the right questions, tweak a CV, prepare you for an interview, and help you succeed and grow at work.

 Helping those who need it most